Martinique national football team: CFU Caribbean Cup

-From 1978–1985, Martinique participated in the CFU Championship, a precursor to the Caribbean Cup.
+From 1978 to 1985, Martinique participated in the CFU Championship, a precursor to the Caribbean Cup.
 Of the six championships played, Martinique featured three final rounds.
 Les Matinino won the competition twice in 1983 and 1985.
 Martinique appeared in fourteen Caribbean Cups.
 The Martinique team was the organization with the smallest population to have won the competition.
 Martinique won their first and only Caribbean Cup title in 1993.
 The tournament was played in Jamaica and Martinique defeated the hosts 6–5 on penalties in the final match.
 The following year, Martinique finished runner-up to Trinidad and Tobago.
 The team finished in third place on three occasions in 1992, 1996, and 2001.